Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 }

-Path filePath = Paths.get(uploadDir).resolve(filename).normalize();
+val filePath = Paths.get(uploadDir).resolve(filename).normalize()

-if (resource.exists() && resource.isReadable()) {
+return if (resource.exists() && resource.isReadable) {

 } else {

-throw new FileNotFoundException("File not found: " + filename);
+throw FileNotFoundException("File not found: $filename")

 }